 Doctoral Degree in Pastoral Community Counseling

 Read about your options for earning a doctoral degree in pastoral community counseling, including Doctor of Theology and Doctor of Philosophy programs.
 Explore some of the course topics you'd study as a doctoral student in this field.
 Review the certification and licensing requirements for pastoral counselors.
-Schools offering Christian Counseling degrees can also be found in these popular choices.

 What Will My Doctoral Degree Program in Pastoral Community Counseling Cover?